 It is important to take into consideration the exercise needs of a Mastiff.
 Without regular exercise they may become lazy and overweight.

-Despite their immense amount of hair, Tibetan Mastiffs do not have an obnoxious smell.
+Despite their immense amount of hair, Tibetans do not have an obnoxious smell.
 They will, of course, smell when wet, but as do all dogs.